araeubig/Raspberry-Pi-Dashboard/README.md

 <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Faraeubig%2FRaspberry-Pi-Dashboard&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false"/></a>
 <a href="/LICENSE"><img src="https://img.shields.io/badge/license-GPL-blue.svg" alt="license" /></a>

-> QUOTE This repository is in progress for the first documented version.
+> This repository is in progress for the first documented version.
 The current version works perfectly, but there are still a few fine adjustments to make the configuration easier  - please be patient and visit again in some days.
 By searching for a solution to fulfill all important steps i found a repository as a very good starting point.
 I didn't create a fork because there are to many changes and enhancements.
 Therefore i started with this new repository.
 In the final README you will find all informations about the original repo, this repo and the changed parts.
 ## About the project
 As the Raspberry is to be operated as a server in the distribution cabinet, it not only needs a DIN housing, but also a display to show the most important system information.
 Another requirement was to be able to restart and shut down the Raspberry using buttons or a touch display.
 Last but not least, the Raspberry should not only be supplied with power via PoE, but also offer an M.2 slot for an NVMe SSD - because this is the only way to ensure long-term operation without possible SD card failures.